rodekruis/automated-building-detection/README.md

 **Output**: buildings in vector format (geojson), to be used in digital map products

-Repository is work-in-progress, contact [jmargutt](mailto:jmargutti@redcross.nl) in case issues.
+Repository is work-in-progress, contact [jmargutt](mailto:jmargutti@redcross.nl) in case of issues.

 Soon to be added:
 * detect buildings on "any" raster image